SAP-samples/teched2023-XP185v/exercises/ex0/README.md

 Finally, you have installed on your mobile device a time-based one-time password (TOTP) authentication application (such as Google Authenticator or Microsoft Authenticator).

-Following the blog to setup the **SAP Cloud Identity Services (SCI) trial** you have already established the trust configuration in your BTP trial subaccount, which adds the trial identity provider for applications to enable users from your trial identity provider to log on to applications consumed in this subaccount.
+Following the blog post to setup the **SAP Cloud Identity Services trial** you have already established the trust configuration in your BTP trial subaccount, which adds the trial identity provider for applications to enable users from your trial identity provider to log on to applications consumed in this subaccount.

 ## Result of the preparation